Approved 5/2/97

 Section 2.
 Each year one-third of the Delegates of the Assembly shall be elected.

 Section 3.
-All members of the Assembly shall be eligible for election as Delegates, with the exception of the Dean, the Associate Deans, the Assistant Deans, Department Heads, Departmental Chairpersons, co-Chairpersons and Center Directors.
+All faculty shall be eligible for election as Delegates, with the exception of administration level classification, which include, but is not limited to the Dean, the Associate Deans, the Assistant Deans, Department Heads, Departmental Chairpersons, co-Chairpersons, Vice-Chairpersons, Center Directors, Section Chiefs, Division Directors, Chief of Staff, Assistant Vice Chancellors, Associate Vice Chancellors, and the Vice Chancellor.
 Eligibility for election shall be determined as of the date of election.
-If there is a change in a delegate's status during their tenure, that delegate may, at their own discretion, elect to complete their term or resign their position as a delegate.
+If there is a change in a Delegate's status as delineated above during their 3-year term, that Delegate must resign their position as a Delegate.

 Section 4.
-The procedures for the nomination and election of Delegates shall be administered by persons appointed by the Assembly for that purpose.
+The procedures for the nomination and election of Delegates shall be administered by the Executive Board.

-Section 8.
+Section 6.
 The election of Delegates shall be held each year in May.
-Each member of the Assembly shall be mailed a ballot.
+Each member of the faculty shall receive an election ballot electronically.
 The ballot shall list, in alphabetical order in separate groups, the names of the candidate from the Basic Science departments and the names of the candidates from the Clinical departments.
-The deadline for the return of the election ballot shall be stated on the ballot and shall not be more than two weeks after the mailing of the ballots.
-Ballots received after this time shall be invalid.
-The ballot shall be returned to the Secretary-Treasurer of the Assembly in a self-addressed envelope included with the ballot.
-The return envelope shall have a space for the voting members name, department, and signature.
-A ballot returned in an unsigned envelope shall not be counted.
+The deadline for the return of the election ballot shall be stated on the ballot and shall not be more than two weeks after receiving the ballots.
+Ballots returned after this time shall be invalid.

+Section 8.
+The Delegates shall serve for three years and their terms of office shall begin on July 1.

 Section 10.
-The Delegates shall serve for three years or until their successor is elected, and their terms of office shall begin on June 1.

-Section 13.
-A Delegate may forfeit his/her elected office as a Delegate of the Assembly if that Delegate is absent from at least fifty percent of regularly scheduled meetings of the Delegates within an academic year.
-The Secretary-Treasurer may request that the Delegation vote to dismiss a Delegate because of absences; a simple majority determines dismissal.
-The Alternate elected the same year as the Delegate dismissed will fill the vacancy.
-The Delegate who has been dismissed will be notified of such action in writing by the Secretary-Treasurer.
+A Delegate may forfeit his/her elected office as a Delegate if that Delegate is absent from at least fifty percent of regularly scheduled meetings of the Assembly within a 12 month period.
+The Executive Board may request a vote of the Delegates to dismiss a Delegate because of absences; a simple majority determines dismissal.

 Election of Officers